decenter2021/quadruple-tank-setup/README.md

 - measure the weight of the tank with the water, $w_2$;
 - measure the corresponding water level, $h_2$;
 - then compute $A = (w_2-w_1)/\left(\rho(h_2-h_1)\right)$, where $\rho$ is the water density.

+The MATLAB live script `identification_1_A.mlx` corresponding to this identification procedure is available at [simulink/identification](https://github.com/decenter2021/quadruple-tank-setup/tree/master/simulink/identification).

 ### 2. Characteristic slope of the water level sensors